 This procedure will elevate Douglas Fir’s flexibility and strength.
 Its wood fibers will also develop stronger bonds.
-As long as you religiously apply these products to your workpiece, we don’t doubt it can last long.
+As long as you religiously apply these products to your workpiece, I don’t doubt it can last long.

 7. It Is Susceptible To Insect Attacks

 Douglas fir does not produce toxic oil or scent that lures the insects away from its surface.
 Because of this, this softwood will likely attract infestation and lose its stability over it.

 For example, have you heard of the Douglas Fir beetle?
 This insect is particularly attracted to this wood specie and eats its surface.
 On top of that, this bug also lays egg galleries over it.

 You’ll also encounter wood-eating larvae on this wood type that penetrates the material underneath its bark.

 These insects use the material’s soft and lower-density levels to destroy it or carve their new habitats.
 You must be wary of these infestations because they spread quickly and damage your workpiece in weeks.

 You can try different treatments to ward off bugs from your Douglas Fir wood.
 Products with high chemical content, like lacquers, Danish oil, or linseed oil, can do the job for you.